LiViXiSs/ElevenLabs-Discord-TTS-Bot/README.md

 # ElevenLabs-Discord-TTS-Bot
+YOU NEED A PREMIUM ELEVEN LABS ACCOUNT FOR THIS BOT TO WORK!

 This bot will allow you to hook it up to your eleven labs account via an API key.

 This bot was made with a lot of help from chatgpt.
 I'm not a great programmer so I needed some help.